Aliases

 you have to replace all the requires in your project with the new dependency

-).
+name (require('lodash') => require('awesome-lodash')).
 With aliases, you

 have a third option.

-Publish a new package called awesome-lodash
+Publish a new package called awesome-lodash and install it using lodash as

 its alias:

-No changes in code are needed.
-All the requires of lodash
+pnpm add lodash@npm:awesome-lodashNo changes in code are needed.
+All the requires of lodash will now resolve to

 Sometimes you'll want to use two different versions of a package in your project.
 Easy:

-Now you can require the first version of lodash via require('lodash1')
+pnpm add lodash1@npm:lodash@1pnpm add lodash2@npm:lodash@2Now you can require the first version of lodash via require('lodash1') and the

-second via require('lodash2')
+second via require('lodash2').

 This gets even more powerful when combined with hooks.
 Maybe you want to replace

-in all the packages in node_modules
+lodash with awesome-lodash in all the packages in node_modules.
+You can

-easily achieve that with the following .pnpmfile.cjs
+easily achieve that with the following .pnpmfile.cjs:

 function readPackage(pkg) { if (pkg.dependencies && pkg.dependencies.lodash) { pkg.dependencies.lodash = 'npm:awesome-lodash@^1.0.0' } return pkg}